 Legal Studies Rationale: Legal Studies focuses on the interaction between society and the law.
 Students study the legal system and how it regulates activities and aims to protect the rights of individuals, while balancing these with obligations and responsibilities.
 An understanding of legal processes and concepts enables citizens to be better informed and able to constructively question and contribute to the improvement of laws and legal processes.
 It allows students to understand the role of key personnel, courts and government to provide a fair and just legal system.
 This is important as the law is dynamic and evolving, based on values, customs and norms that are challenged by technology, society and global influences.
-Learning Focus: In this subject, students will study the following units through the described content: CRIME AND PUNISHMENT Define crime Describe the Queensland criminal system and common offences Explain the values that underpin our Australian legal system Analyse social change and the impact of new technologies in criminal investigations Analyse the causes of crime Investigate the role of police, courts and personnel in the justice system Investigate the role of the High Court Evaluate the effectiveness of sentencing options to provide justice in society Propose new, more effective laws SPORT AND THE LAW Define performance enhancing drugs Examine the Australian legal system and the competing legal issues (criminal and civil) within sport Explain the role of the Australian Sports Anti-Doping Authority Explain the role of the World Anti-Doping Authority Examine the role and responsibility of Queensland and Australian governments to regulate legal issues in sport Analyse the variety of legal situations facing athletes, spectators, sponsors and sporting authorities Explain the Australia's obligations in relation to international sporting competitors and events Evaluate the effectiveness of law to provide fair and just sporting competitions Evaluate the effectiveness of the law to provide fair and just outcomes Outcomes / Assessment: Research report Stimulus response exam In-class essay exam Pathways: This subject links to the following subject/s in Year 11 and 12: Legal Studies (General) Certificate IV Crime and Justice (VET)
+Learning Focus: In this subject, students will study the following units through the described content: CRIME AND PUNISHMENT Define crime Describe the Queensland criminal system and common offences Explain the values that underpin our Australian legal system Analyse social change and the impact of new technologies in criminal investigations Analyse the causes of crime Investigate the role of police, courts and personnel in the justice system Investigate the role of the High Court Evaluate the effectiveness of sentencing options to provide justice in society Propose new, more effective laws Examine current issues in sport Analyse criminal law areas addressed in sport including drugs and the law and the role of anti-doping authorities Analyse instances of negligence in sport and barriers for compensation Examine discrimination in sport including gender bias and racism Evaluate legal regulation of sports INTERNATIONAL LAW What are Human Rights?
+Human Rights in Australia Australian criminals prosecuted overseas Slavery and Trafficking Outcomes / Assessment: Research report Stimulus response exam In-class essay exam Combination response exam Pathways: This subject links to the following subject/s in Year 11 and 12: • Legal Studies (General) • Certificate IV Crime and Justice (VET)